How To Build a Sustainable Home

 3. Low VOC Paints

-Use low VOC paints and finishes to minimize indoor air pollution and improve the overall indoor air quality.
+Use low VOC paints and finishes to minimise indoor air pollution and improve the overall indoor air quality.

 Waste Reduction

-Incorporating a dedicated recycling center in your home makes it easier to separate and recycle materials.
+Incorporating a dedicated recycling centre in your home makes it easier to separate and recycle materials.

 2. Composting